fsfe/reuse-docs/tutorial.md

 ```

 As you can see in the last line, the tool confirms that your project is
 compliant with REUSE now!
-To learn what the different numbers mean,
+To learn what the different sections mean,
 please have a look at the [documentation of the lint command](https://reuse.readthedocs.io/en/stable/usage.html#lint).

 ## Getting help